Assisted Living Resources

 Are there walking areas inside or outside?

 Is each resident given an individual plan of care?
+What is that plan based upon?

 What kind of care CAN the community or home provide?
 What kind of care can the community or home NOT provide?
 Bedridden, wheelchair bound, use a lift, need injections?